Best binoculars 2024: Our picks for stargazing, bird watching and observing wildlife

 Bushnell is a reputable brand known for their outdoor pursuits products like trail cameras, scopes and binoculars.
 Known for their good value and reliable performance, the Forge 15x56 binoculars are no exception.

 A huge 15x magnification means you get up close and personal with your subjects so they're ideal for spotting small songbirds or distant aircraft.
 However, they also boast large 56mm objective lenses.
-This big opening on the front of the binoculars allows a lot more light through than a generalist binocular and as such perform well in low light conditions.
-Whether that's skywatching at night or tracking animals deep into twilight.
+This big opening on the front of the binoculars allows a lot more light through than a generalist binocular and as such performs well in low light conditions, whether that's skywatching at night or tracking animals deep into twilight.

-Rain or shine, these binoculars are great for the outdoors as they’re waterproof.
+Rain or shine, these binoculars are great for the outdoors as they’re waterproof, which we appreciated in our Bushnell Forge 15x56 review.
 In addition to this, its large objective lens lets in as much light as possible and sharpness is boosted via prime ED glass (a generous application of lens coatings to improve light transmission).

 Best value